myhro/docs-content/content/reference/cli/update.md

 # Updating a component

 The `swarm update` command enables you to update the container version that's running in a specific component.
 This results in the component being stopped, the new image being pulled from the registry and then the component being restarted.
+If your component is scaled to at least two instances, `swarm update` performs a rolling update, giving you zero downtime deployment out of the box.

 If a component was not running before the `swarm update` command is issued on it, it will be started as a result.